big-data-lab-team/repro-tools/README.md

 -a COMMAND_LINE,              Pass the command line executed in the pipeline to capture data that write differences.
 ```

-## NURM tool
+## Spot tool

-The Numerical Reproducibility Measurement (NURM) tool is a framework to automate the procedure of
+Spot tool is a framework to automate the procedure of
 process labeling in the pipelines in two steps including: (1) capturing intermediary files (e.g. temp files)
 (2) labeling the pipeline processes. `auto-peds` script creates a json file contains of all the process that create
 differences.

-- Figure 3 shows the iterations of the NURM-tool in a simple pipeline.
+- Figure 3 shows the iterations of the Spot tool in a simple pipeline.

 | ![Alt text](./reprotools/test/peds_test_data/iterative_modif.png?raw=true "Title") |
 |:---:|